Resources

 - scalar, vector, and matrix values such as

-float,float3, andmat4 - custom structs
+float,float3, andmat4 - custom structs, including structs defined in imported modules

 - textures such as